Workplace Chemical Hazards & Heart Disease

 How do chemicals affect the heart?

 There are many chemicals in the workplace that can contribute to the onset of Cardiovascular Disease.
 Any chemical that enters the body also eventually enters the bloodstream and will come into contact with the heart because the heart processes all the blood in the body.
 A growing body of research explores occupational exposure to certain chemicals and the effect on Cardiovascular disease.
-There is evidence that exposure to certain chemical substances in the workplace correlates with heart disease, pulmonary heart disease, stroke and high blood pressure.
+There is evidence that exposure to certain chemical substances in the workplace correlates with heart disease, pulmonary heart disease, stroke, and high blood pressure.

 Chemical Solvents & Heart Disease